Personal Learning Plans & Portfolios

-- A Personal Learning Plan is a planning document for academic, career & technical education, dual credit coursework, workplace learning and activities aligned to career goals.
+- A Personal Learning Plan is both a learning process and a planning document for academic, career & technical education, dual credit coursework, workplace learning and activities aligned to career goals.

 - A Portfolio is a collection of artifacts resulting from learning experiences of the PLP and the career development program.
 Essential up-to-date documents such as PLP, resumes, applications, assessments, certifications, transcripts, examples of career readiness skills or references may be included.
 An e-portfolio is helpful to being ready for new opportunities or career changes at a moment’s notice.